Note: This review was posted on the KC Stage review system.

-Children of Eden, book by John Caird, music and lyrics by Stephen Schwartz; produced by Piane Productions: seen July 15, 2011
+Children of Eden, book by John Caird, music and lyrics by Stephen Schwartz; directed by Charlie Piane.
+Produced by Piane Productions (Kansas City).
+First produced 1991.
+(Seen July 15, 2011.)

 Imagine, if you will, the story of creation.
 From out of darkness, comes light.
 From out of chaos, comes order.
 From out of silence, comes sound.